Naftaly Frenkel

 Naftaly Aronovich Frenkel (Нафталий Аронович Френкель; 1883–1960) was a Soviet security officer and member of the Soviet secret police.
 Frenkel is best known for his role in the organisation of work in the Gulag, starting from the forced labor camp of the Solovetsky Islands, which is recognised as one of the earliest sites of the Gulag.

 Origins

 Naftaly Frenkel's origins are uncertain.
-The given name Naftaly is of Hebrew origin, as are the roots of the patronymic Aronovich.
+The given name Naftaly is of Hebrew origin, but was and remains a common name amongst Russian Orthodox Christians.
+The patronymic Aronovich suggests the possibility of a Jewish father — Aaron.
 Aleksandr Solzhenitsyn called him a "Turkish Jew born in Constantinople".
 Another described him as a "Hungarian manufacturer".
 Yet another claimed that Frenkel came from Odessa.
-Yet more said he was from Austria, or Palestine.
-His prisoner registration card states clearly that he was born in Haifa, then part of the Ottoman Empire.
+Yet more said he was from Austria, or the land of Israel.
+His prisoner registration card states clearly that he was born in Haifa, then part of Ottoman Palestine.
 From Haifa he made his way (perhaps via Odessa, perhaps via Austria-Hungary) to the Soviet Union where he described himself as a 'merchant'.

 Finnish communist Arvo Tuominen, who met Frenkel in 1933, claimed in his memoirs that Frenkel was related to the Frenckells, a prominent Finnish-Swedish family of Germanic origins (see, for instance, Erik von Frenckell) and that he spoke Swedish.